Month 1, Day 30, Saturday 4:30 p.m.

 “How about the people downstairs?”
 She laughed as another set of cheers and stomping rattled the entire building, only mostly muffled by the two floors between them.
 “They love the free coin, especially when it’s paired with ‘justice.’
 How much are you earning off all this?”

-Oliver’s grin seemed more than a little evil.
+Oliver’s grin looked more than a little evil.
 “Oh, a lot.”

-They chatted for a while longer, until a check of her pocket watch revealed that it would be getting dark outside soon.
-She didn’t want to be trudging about the city in the frigid night, so took her leave.
+They chatted for a while longer, until a check of her pocket watch revealed that it would get dark soon.
+She didn’t want to be trudging around the city in the frigid night, so took her leave.

-Oliver seemed disappointed to have to get back to work, sighing dramatically as she left.
+Oliver sounded disappointed to have to get back to work, and his dramatic sigh followed her out the door as she left.

 With her cloak back up, Siobhan’s peripheral vision was impaired, and she bumped into someone at the edge of the narrow back stairway that led to Oliver’s office.